JeffersonLab/hdrdmacp/README.md

 It would be fairly straightforward to enhance it to allow copies in the other direction as well.
 Let me know if you would like to have that functionality.

-2. This currently requires the destination be a directory.
-Thus, one cannot give the file a different name at the destination than it is on the host.
+2. This currently requires the destination be a filename.
+Thus, one cannot give just the directory on the destination.
+Relative filenames will be relative to the directory the server was started in.
+Use the "-P" option to create the destination directory if it doesn't already exist.

 3. This was written to run on some memory-heavy machines so the default buffer sizes are quite large.
 The may be changed with some command-line options (see below).